Versailles (house)

 Versailles is a 90,000 sqft house belonging to Westgate Resorts founder David Siegel and his wife Jackie.
-It is under construction at 6121 Kirkstone Lane, Windermere, Florida, in the gated community of Lake Butler Sound in Orange County, Florida, United States.
+It is under construction at 6121 Kirkstone Lane, Lake Butler, Florida, in the gated community of Lake Butler Sound in Orange County, Florida, United States.
 Named and modeled after the Palace of Versailles in France, the completed project would be one of the largest single-family homes in the United States.
 It is designed as the primary residence of the Siegels and their children.

 History

 Construction began in 2004.
 Work stalled in 2009 with 60% completed as Siegel's company encountered financial difficulties.
 The house was subsequently listed for sale at $65 million.
 With Westgate Resorts' improved finances as of 2013, Siegel came to own the property outright and construction resumed, with completion initially scheduled for 2016.
 In September 2022, the house was hit by Hurricane Ian, which Jackie Siegel said caused over $10 million of damage, including flooding, caved in ceilings, and roof damage.
 As of July 2024 the house remained uncompleted; however a January 2025 update from Jackie Siegel suggested that the house was nearing completion.
 Expected to appraise at over $100 million, the project was estimated in 2011 to be the fourth most expensive house in the United States.